Introduction

 Simple things help.

-Small habits work.
+Small habits will work.

-A calm room helps.
+A calm room can help.

-The kind routine helps.
+The kind routine will help.

 A scent you love helps.